WooDNSword/registrar/registrar/doc/protocol.md

 # WooDNSword Registrar Protocol

 ## Message format
+*Note: In the future, WooDNSword may use [MessagePack](http://msgpack.org) instead of JSON for data serialization*

 All messages are sent as JSON, terminated by a newline character `\n`, or ASCII character code `0x0A`.
 For example: